Installation and set up of Bank Plugins

 Set the desktop theme

-• You can set the desktop Theme to White, Light or Dark.
+• You can set the desktop theme to White, Light or Dark.

 By default, Sage 200 opens with a Dark theme.
 If you change the theme, the change applies when you re-open Sage 200.
 Theme changes affect the view of the banner, menu and from backgrounds.
 They do not affect workspaces.